SaraSherinThomas/Triangle-Counting-in-Data-Streams/README.md

 # Triangle-Counting-in-Data-Streams

-We present two space bounded random sampling algorithms that compute an approximation of the number of triangles in an undirected graph given as a stream of edges.
+We implement two space bounded random sampling algorithms that compute an approximation of the number of triangles in an undirected graph given as a stream of edges.
 Our first algorithm does not make any assumptions on the order of edges in the stream.
 It uses space that is inversely related to the ratio between the number of triangles and the number of triples with at least one edge in the induced subgraph, and constant expected update time per edge.
-Our second algorithm is designed for incidence streams (all edges incident to the same vertex appear consecutively).
+The second algorithm is designed for incidence streams (all edges incident to the same vertex appear consecutively).
 It uses space that is inversely related to the ratio between the number of triangles